matteematt/coursera_algorithms/README.md

 11. Huffman Coding in Scala, Max-weight independent set of a path in Haskell
 12. Knapsack Problem in Haskell
 13. Floyd-Warshall Algorithm to calculate all-pairs shortest path problem in Haskell
+14. Held–Karp algorithm to calculate the travelling salesman problem in Haskell